cscorley/dissertation/chapters/4_results/3_combo.md

 combined results of all subject systems contains 86 pairs that are statistically significant at $p<0.01$.

-To summarize, in \cone we found that the same topic model can be used in more than one context, though more optimal configurations may exist on a per-context basis.
-In \ctwo we find that there are significant differences when choosing from the possible elements of a changeset for corpus construction.
+To summarize, in \cone I found that the same topic model can be used in more than one context, though more optimal configurations may exist on a per-context basis.
+In \ctwo I find that there are significant differences when choosing from the possible elements of a changeset for corpus construction.